michaelwfc/data_structure_and_algorithm/docs/java_dev_env.md

 ```
 If you use IntelliJ and the provided project folder, IntelliJ will automatically add and remove import statements as needed, so you won’t need to type them.

+## 3. add scripts to PATH

+## compile and run on command line examples

 ```bash
 ~/Desktop/hello> javac-algs4 RandomWord.java